-One of the ongoing problems in the USA is the emergence of Hepatitis C Virus (HCV), a virus that is responsible for more that twelve thousand deaths each year.
-It is a normal pathogen that your blood carries, and because of it there are so many liver transplantations, for example.
-Most of the population carry the virus, but are not aware of it.
-The virus is spreading and the mortality rate is high, which will in turn result in public health being greatly affected by the whole situation.
+One of the ongoing problems in the USA is the emergence of Hepatitis C Virus (HCV), a virus that is responsible for more than twelve thousand deaths each year.
+It is a normal pathogen that your blood carries, and because of it, there are so many liver transplantations, for example.
+Most of the population carry the virus but are not aware of it.
+The virus is spreading and the mortality rate is high, which will, in turn, result in public health being greatly affected by the whole situation.
 Interestingly enough, most hepatitis C virus deaths are those of men, rather than women.
 Also, death because of the hepatitis C virus is one of the most common cases of non-AIDS related mortality rates for HIV infected persons who have access to the kind of therapy needed to cure these infections.

 Learning about the Virus

 Over the years, and since the discovery of the test for hepatitis C virus antibodies, scientists have found out a lot about it.
 It can cause chronic infection in about 85% cases, the persons infected can later develop cirrhosis, and alcoholics and those with HIV have more chances to get ill from it.
 Hepatitis C virus is curable, and antiviral treatment of the hepatitis C virus is making progress.
 A lot of people who are being treated for HCV have never received an antiviral therapy because it is very expensive, but the scientists are working on a new form of antiviral HCV therapy, which is good news.